WireCell/wirecell.github.io/manual.md

 ### Included Waf tools

-A number of Waf tools are provided in the [waftools](https://github.com/wirecell/wire-cell-waftools) submodule.
-This provides a Python module for each software package which is a required or optional dependency and which is not already covered by Waf itself.
+A number of Waf tools are provided in the `tools/` subdirectory.
+They provide Python modules for each software package which is a required or optional dependency and which is not already covered by Waf itself.
 New dependencies can be added by using existing modules as examples.
 It is the `smplpkgs.py` module which handles the building of the WCT packages themselves.
 The `wcb.py` module is used as a simple aggregate of all the other modules.
 It is this that is loaded by the main `wscript`.

 <div class="note">
-The scripts to make and test releases are also housed in this package.
+Some scripts to help make and test releases are also housed in this package.

 </div>

+<a id="main-wscript"></a>

+### The main `wscript`

+The `wscript` file directs all aspects of building WCT.
+It locates core WCT packages automatically so generally does not require modification to add new externals or new WCT core packages.
+However, it does contain hand-wired code to disable certain packages if their dependencies are not found.

 <a id="data-flow-programming"></a>